Bloody Mexican shale fields sit idle while Texas booms

-NUEVO LAREDO Mexico (Reuters) - To grasp the difficulties Mexico faces in capitalizing on a North American shale boom, just wander into the dusty landscape due south of the U.S. border.
+NUEVO LAREDO, Mexico, June 12 (Reuters) - To grasp the difficulties Mexico faces in capitalizing on a North American shale boom, just wander into the dusty landscape due south of the U.S. border.

 On one side of the fence, thousands of wells work around the clock in Texas to produce record volumes of shale oil and gas, transforming towns like Carrizo Springs in a modern-day gold rush.